allenai/tne-evaluator/README.md

-# NPRED Evaluator
+# TNE Evaluator

-This script evaluates predictions for the NP RElation Discovery dataset against correct answers and produces multiple scores.
+This script evaluates predictions for the Text-based NP Enrichment dataset against correct answers and produces multiple scores.

 ## Example